DoreenRiepel/starter-hugo-academic/content/publication/22_ERCGOP/index.md

 ---
-title: "Group Action Key Encapsulation and Non-Interactive Key Exchange in the QROM"
+title: "Verifiable and Provably Secure Machine Unlearning"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Julien Duman
-- Dominik Hartmann
-- Eike Kiltz
-- Sabrina Kunzweiler
-- Jonas Lehmann
+- Thorsten Eisenhofer
 - Doreen Riepel
+- Varun Chandrasekaran
+- Esha Ghosh
+- Olga Ohrimenko
+- Nicolas Papernot

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2022-09-08T00:00:00Z"
+date: "2022-10-17T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).